symphonicc/multer-azure-blob-storage/README.md

 For the optional parameters in the configuration object for the MulterAzureStorage class, here are the default fallbacks:
 - `containerAccessLevel`: private
 - `blobName`: Date.now() + '-' + uuid.v4() + path.extname(file.originalname).
 This results in a url safe filename that looks like `'1511161727560-d83d24c8-d213-444c-ba72-316c7a858805.png'`
+`urlExpirationTime`: used in a previous version of this package, it is retained for backwards compatibility, but no longer used.
 ### File naming

 The `containerName` can be anything you choose, as long as it's unique to the storage account and as long as it fits Azure's naming restrictions.
 If the container does not exist the storage engine will create it.

 The `blobName` in an Azure container also needs to have a unique name.

-`multer-azure-blob-storage` allows you to customize the `containerName` and `blobName` per request before uploading the file.
+`multer-azure-storage-blob` allows you to customize the `containerName` and `blobName` per request before uploading the file.
 This can be done by proving a `MASNameResolver` function in the configuation object for the desired parameter.
 ``` javascript
 const resolveName: MASNameResolver = (req: any, file: Express.Multer.File): Promise<string> => {
     return new Promise<string>((resolve, reject) => {